 b.
-Each site tested against the hemispherical anvil shall be tested in two impacts according to the values in the impact velocity table adjusted for the mass of the head form assembly.
-No site shall be subject to the third impact for this anvil.
+Each site tested against the hemispherical anvil shall be tested in two impacts according to the first and second values in the impact velocity table adjusted for the mass of the head form assembly.

 c.
-Each site tested against the edge anvil shall be tested in a single impact according to the values in the impact velocity table adjusted for the mass of the head form assembly.
-No site shall be subjected to the second or third impact for this anvil.
+Each site tested against the edge anvil shall be tested in a single impact according to the first value in the impact velocity table adjusted for the mass of the head form assembly.

 d.
-Each site tested against the roll bar anvil shall be tested in three impacts impact according to the values in the impact velocity table adjusted for the mass of the head form assembly.
+Each site tested against the roll bar anvil shall be tested in three impacts according to the first second and third values in the impact velocity table adjusted for the mass of the head form assembly.

 e.
-If the impact velocity for any test impact exceeds the specified mass adjusted velocity by more than 1.5%, that impact shall be declared invalid.
+If the impact velocity for any test impact exceeds the specified mass adjusted velocity by more than 1.5%, that impact and later impacts in the same group shall be declared invalid.

 Please Note: The impacts described above are based on specific velocities and not prescribed drop heights.
 To attain the proper velocity for an impact, it is likely that the drop height will need to be adjusted to compensate for frictions inherent in most mechanical helmet testing systems.
 Height adjustments for these frictions should not account for more than 10% of the total drop height.
 Also, the 1.5% margin allowed for impact velocity reflects the uncertainties expected even for well maintained drop equipment.
-It is expected that drop heights will always be selected to produce, as closely as possible, the precise impact velocity as called out in the standards and adjusted for head form assembly drop mass..
+It is expected that drop heights will always be selected to produce, as closely as possible, the precise impact velocity as called out in the standards and adjusted for head form assembly drop mass.